USDA-SCINet/scinet-site/sn_collections/_events/2023-09-25-Geospatial-Workshop.md

 title: "2023 Geospatial Workshop"

 # excerpt: Provides hands-on tutorials on workflows to access the SCINet HPC systems and conduct geospatial research at scale and fosters geospatial research efforts.
+description: Event - Provides hands-on tutorials on workflows to access the SCINet HPC systems and conduct geospatial research at scale and fosters geospatial research efforts.
 categories: [2023 Geospatial Workshop]
 provider: Geospatial Working Group
 type: workshop